MicrosoftDocs/sdk-api/sdk-api-src/content/bits2_5/nf-bits2_5-ibackgroundcopyjobhttpoptions-getcustomheaders.md

 </dl>
 </td>
 <td width="60%">
-The user does not have permission to retrieve the custom headers.
+Either you don't have permission to retrieve the custom headers, or [IBackgroundCopyJobHttpOptions3::MakeCustomHeadersWriteOnly](/windows/desktop/api/bits10_3/nf-bits10_3-ibackgroundcopyjobhttpoptions3-makecustomheaderswriteonly) has been called on the job.

 </td>
 </tr>